kansal9/zap/doc/index.rst

 * Numpy 1.6.0 or later
 * Astropy v1.0 or later
 * SciPy v0.13.3 or later
+* Scikit-learn

 Many linear algebra operations are performed in ZAP, so it can be beneficial to use an alternative BLAS package.
 In the Anaconda distribution, the default BLAS comes with Numpy linked to OpenBlas, which can amount to a 20% speedup of ZAP.

 Steps
 -----